-Since my last several posts have been about reviewing Zen books, I thought I'd share a review, written by Cassie Bendel of Espresso Machine News about my own book, Zen Coffee: A Guide to Mindful Meditation.
+Found this on the web and thought I'd share a review, written by Cassie Bendel of Espresso Machine News, about my book, Zen Coffee: A Guide to Mindful Meditation.

 Author Gloria Chadwick has released a book that seems like an oxymoron: Zen Coffee.
 But her aim is to teach you how your favorite drink can help calm you down.